+• Budget

-- Budget - Whether the budget is appropriate for the proposed research and within the limitations of this Program Announcement/Funding Opportunity. - Intellectual Property and Commercialization Plan - If applicable, to what degree the intellectual property plan is appropriate. - If applicable, to what degree the commercialization plan is appropriate.
+- Whether the budget is appropriate for the proposed research and within the limitations of this Program Announcement/Funding Opportunity. - Whether the proposed timeline is appropriate and tasks outlined in the proposal/application are logical in their progression. - Intellectual Property and Commercialization Plan a.
+Ratings and evaluations of the peer reviewers